igorskyflyer/npm-keppo/README.md

 maxIncreasePatch(): number
 ```

-Returns the maximum possible value that can be used to increase the patch version number.
+Returns the maximum safe value that can be used to increase the patch version number.
+Based on JavaScript’s `Number.MAX_SAFE_INTEGER`, ensuring arithmetic remains precise.

 <br>
 <br>